Tracking the funded status of pension plans as at July 31, 2019

-During the month of July, Canadian equity markets, global equity markets (CAD) as well as alternative investments showed positives returns while Canadian universe bonds, Canadian long-term bonds as well as Canadian long-term provincial bonds showed negatives returns.
-With a return of 0.7%, the highly diversified portfolio (HD) outperformed the 60/40 portfolio (0.5%) and the low volatility portfolio (LDI1) (-0.4%).
+During the month of July, Canadian long-term bonds, Canadian long-term provincial bonds, Canadian equity markets as well as global equity markets (CAD) showed positive returns.
+Similarly, the alternative investments showed positive returns as well.
+With a return of 0.6%, the highly diversified portfolio (HD) outperformed the low volatility portfolio (LDI1) (0.5%) and the 60/40 portfolio (0.5%).

-The relative outperformance of the HD portfolio is mainly due to excellent returns in alternative investments.
-The prescribed CIA Annuity purchase rates increased while the commuted value rates used in the calculation of solvency liabilities decreased during the month.
-As a result, the solvency liabilities increased by 0.6% for a medium duration plan.
-For this type of plan, an investment in the 60/40 portfolio or the LDI portfolio resulted in a decrease of the solvency ratio while an investment in the HD portfolio resulted in a slight increase in solvency ratio.
+The prescribed CIA annuity purchase rates increased slightly while the commuted value rates used in the calculation of solvency liabilities decreased during the month.
+As a result, the solvency liabilities increased by 1.5% for a medium duration plan.
+For this type of plan, an investment in the 60/40, in the HD or in the LDI portfolio resulted in a decrease of the solvency ratio.

 - No consideration has been made for contributions paid to the plan or for benefits paid out of the plan.